 Milk Pricing: A Survey of 5 Economic Communities

 The price the farmer receives for his milk is his most immediate concern, yet little seems to be known about the calculations and factors that go into determining farmgate prices.
 Many of the present systems are being called into question, or are soon expected to be.
-As new ideas are sought, one country has the potential to learn from the approaches and programmes of another.
+As new ideas are sought, one country has the potential to learn from the approaches and programs of another.
 The following is a brief survey of the milk pricing systems in the United States, Canada, the European Union, New Zealand and Australia.
 Similarities seem to be a function of geography, as the US and Canada, and New Zealand and Australia most closely resemble each other, while the EU is in a process of transition.

-The federal pricing system in the United States is based on milk marketing orders that organise the states into eleven areas.
+The federal pricing system in the United States is based on milk marketing orders that organize the states into eleven areas.
 Milk is pooled in each section and values are calculated with a classified pricing system based on the end use of milk in wholesale products.
 Class I represents fluid milk, Class II soft dairy products (butter, cottage cheese), Class III hard dairy products (most cheeses) and Class IV is nonfat dry milk.
 The final price a farmer receives inside a marketing order is a blend of the class prices, with Class III or Class IV generally having the most influence (see Appendix A below for formulas).
 Milk marketing orders set a minimum Class I price, but because it is up to processors how they use the milk they collect, it has only marginal effect on the blend price received by farmers and cannot guarantee them a fixed price.
 Marketing orders have the legal authority to audit handlers and ensure that they pay the appropriate minimum Class I price.
 The actual wholesale dairy prices are determined weekly from trading on the Chicago Mercantile Exchange.
 California is the only state that prices its own milk and is not under a marketing order.
 Instead, it bases five class prices on butterfat and solids nonfat (SNF).
 It also operates on a quota system, in which quotas can be bought, sold, or readjusted by the state.

 The established milk support price was terminated in 1999.
 The Commodity Credit Corporation (CCC) took over as the main form of market assistance.
 The purpose of CCC is to buy and remove surplus dairy products from the market in an attempt to bolster poor prices.
 Storage has been the chief obstacle, shifting a majority of the CCC’s purchases to nonfat dry milk.
 When possible, the US tries to place a specific quantity of surplus to targeted overseas market, via the Dairy Export Incentive Program (DEIP).
 The Milk Income Loss Contract Program (MILC) has also been implemented intermittently the last several years to provide farmers with direct payments when the price falls below a specific level.